All Episodes

 That's hot.

-That's that's actually kind of hot.
+That's actually kind of hot.

 I don't know why, but I find that that's kind of a hot idea that that happens.

-But see, the thing is I never had step family.
+But see, the thing is, I never had step family.

-So like I never experienced like having a crush on like somebody I was unrelated to that was like suddenly at every holiday event.
+So like I never experienced having a crush on like somebody I was unrelated to that was like suddenly at every holiday event.

-Really do you think it's actually an incest fetish and it's just as close as you can get?
+Do you think it's actually an incest fetish and it's just as close as you can get?

-Well, I think mother and daughter it shouldn't be because really there's no way they can have a kid, right?
+Well, I think mother and daughter, it shouldn't be because really there's no way they can have a kid, right?

 So I mean, like, what's really wrong with it?

-I mean, if they're both of age.
+I mean, if they're both of age, I guess.

-No, that's uh you're crazy, you're my mother, and then within five minutes, it's like, yeah, lick it.
+And then within five minutes, it's like, yeah, lick it.

-Like that is some fast grooming.
+Like, that is some fast grooming.

-He has like the straight line sales system where you can pay like five grand or whatever and get like the workbook.
+Like Jordan Belfour, you know, from Wall Street, he has like the straight line sales system where you can pay like five grand or whatever and get like the workbook.

 And honestly, if you just watch enough like step fantasy porn, you should know how to convert anybody within like 30 seconds.